A new family of Gaussian processes for modeling animal movement: application to bat telemetry data: Application to telemetry data

-The second module, \textit{Simulated trajectory \(\zeta_{t,f}\)}, allows users to define a custom kernel function \( f(x) \) that satisfies the integrability condition~(\ref{Integrability-condition2}).
-The function must be entered using R syntax, as if it were being defined in the R programming environment (e.g., \texttt{x*sqrt(x)*(1+sin(x))}).
-Once the expression is provided, the user clicks the \textit{Save f(x)} button to store and visualize the function.
-After saving, the trajectory can be simulated by clicking the \textit{Simulate Trajectory} button, which triggers the construction of a non-stationary covariance matrix as defined in (\ref{critical-wegithed-covariance}) and generates a realization of the Gaussian process \( \zeta_{t,f} \).
-The resulting trajectory and the function \( f(x) \) are displayed within the module.
-An example output of this module is shown in Figure~\ref{fig:sim_trajectory_fx}.
+The second module, \textit{Simulated trajectory \(\zeta_{t,f}\)}, allows the user to investigate the model under a user-specified kernel function \(f\).
+The function must be entered in standard R syntax and is required to satisfy the integrability condition in~(\ref{Integrability-condition}).
+Once the expression has been saved, the application displays both the admissibility condition and the mathematical representation of the selected function.
+It then constructs the covariance matrix associated with~(\ref{critical-wegithed-covariance}) and generates a realization of the Gaussian process \(\zeta_{t,f}\).
+The output consists of the simulated trajectory together with the graph of the chosen function \(f\), thereby illustrating how the specification of the kernel influences the resulting sample path.
+An example of this module is shown in Figure~\ref{fig:sim_trajectory_fx}.